lee-elenbaas/p2psn/README.md

 ## Development Blog

+2012-12-01 2

+> After writing the ko part, i came to realize that i need to take a closer look at nodejs - and perhapse use it as the context for each client session processing.
+> I will think about this option later on, but it sure will solve all the JS api issues.

 2012-12-01

 > Working on this becomes slower as my main work becomes more demanding.
 Only this time the regular work got me to learn knockout.js.